 • Mexican cheese blend

-Can you freeze the mole sauce?
+How do you make the mole sauce?

 For this recipe, it makes extra, so you can freeze the rest to make another pie when I need (or just regular enchiladas).
 I love the smoky flavor of the chipotles in the sauce, that go so well with tomato and earthy spices.